 “The challenges we face are irrelevant.
 I only care about your response.”
 One of my favorite teachers and mentors repeated this axiom weekly during my sophomore year of high school.
 Every late homework assignment, every poorly written essay, and every athletic failure received the same twelve-word response.
 Although frustrating to hear for the thousandth time, this adage points to one of the most important factors for both academic and overall success: mindset.

 Carol Dweck, a psychology professor currently at Stanford University, coined the term “growth mindset” decades ago, comparing it to a so-called “fixed mindset and illustrating its importance for success.
-But what exactly differentiates these two mindsets and how can students foster the mentality needed to succeed?
+But what exactly differentiates these two mindsets, and how can students foster the mentality needed to succeed?

 In short, a growth mindset invokes a desire to learn, persist, and improve.
 A fixed mindset, on the other hand, focuses on a need to appear smart or successful, usually by avoiding challenges.
 Students with a fixed mindset prefer to be the smartest in the room and the biggest fish in the pond.
 Students with a growth mindset are coachable.
 They embrace challenges and overcome obstacles by accepting criticism and focusing on progress over perfection.
 In other words, the distinguishing factor is effort.
 The infographic below illustrates this distinction.

-Helping a student change their mindset from fixed perspective to one based on growth can be difficult, but here are a few proven strategies to help with the transition:
+Helping a student change their mindset from a fixed perspective to one based on growth can be difficult, but here are a few proven strategies to help with the transition:

 - Praise Effort